🏦 Personal vs Business Bank Accounts: Why Separation Matters

 📊 Bonus: Financial Setup Tips

-• Track income, expenses, and taxes: Use a spreadsheet or app to stay organized and monitor cash flow.
+• Track income, expenses, and taxes: Use a spreadsheet or accounting app to stay organized and monitor cash flow.

 • Set aside money for quarterly taxes: Estimate and save for IRS payments to avoid penalties.